TheRebuild/.github/profile/README.md

 ✅ - Active development

-⚠️ - QoL / Bugfixes releases only
+⚠️ - QoL / Bugfixe releases only

 ❌ - Deprecated or abandoned project
 ```